• Skip to primary navigation

 Slow Cooker Pot Roast on a plate with carrots and potatoes

-Let's walk through the steps in making the BEST, easy slow cooker pot roast recipe and answer some commonly asked questions!
-Don't forget to watch the video.
+Let’s walk through the steps in making the best, easy slow cooker pot roast recipe and answer some commonly asked questions!
+Don’t forget to watch the video.

-Combine the rub ingredient sin a small bowl and stir until they're evenly combined.
-Next, brush or rub olive oil all over the roast and place it in the slow cooker.
+Next, place the pot roast in the low cooker and brush or rub olive oil all over it.
 Then use your hands to spread the rub over the roast, pressing it down so it sticks.

-In a small bowl, whisk together sauce ingredients.
 Then pour the sauce over the crock pot roast.

 Cook on low for 8-10 hours, occasionally spooning more sauce over the roast, until it is very easily shredded with a fork.